Mohi1117/android_device_samsung_j7y17lte/README.md

-Device configuration for the Samsung Galaxy Tab A
+Device configuration for the Samsung Galaxy J7-Pro 2017

 Copyright (C) 2017 The LineageOS Project
 Copyright (C) 2017 Valera Chigir <valera1978@tut.by>
+Copyright (C) 2017 Yukick1117 <github.com/yukick1117>

  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.